Cmathou/PR/README.md

 ---

 ## <span style="color:grey"> **PCs** </span>
-- **Centrale de commande** : communacation with other PCs for processing and data aquisition.
+- **Centrale de commande** : communication with other PCs for processing and data aquisition.
 Used to control master on command line.

 ---